japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-properties.md

 Among the <<spark-sql-streaming-OffsetSeqMetadata.md#relevantSQLConfs, checkpointed properties>> that are not supposed to be overriden after a streaming query has once been started (and could later recover from a checkpoint after being restarted)

 | spark.sql.streaming.checkpointFileManagerClass
-a| [[spark.sql.streaming.checkpointFileManagerClass]] *(internal)* <<spark-sql-streaming-CheckpointFileManager.md#, CheckpointFileManager>> to use to write checkpoint files atomically
+a| [[spark.sql.streaming.checkpointFileManagerClass]] *(internal)* [CheckpointFileManager](CheckpointFileManager.md) to use to write checkpoint files atomically

-Default: <<spark-sql-streaming-FileContextBasedCheckpointFileManager.md#, FileContextBasedCheckpointFileManager>> (with <<spark-sql-streaming-FileSystemBasedCheckpointFileManager.md#, FileSystemBasedCheckpointFileManager>> in case of unsupported file system used for storing metadata files)
+Default: [FileContextBasedCheckpointFileManager](FileContextBasedCheckpointFileManager.md) (with [FileSystemBasedCheckpointFileManager](FileSystemBasedCheckpointFileManager.md) in case of unsupported file system used for storing metadata files)

 | spark.sql.streaming.checkpointLocation
 a| [[spark.sql.streaming.checkpointLocation]] Default checkpoint directory for storing checkpoint data